grumpyjames/birding-almanac/blog/migfest-2021-part-one/migfest-2021-part-one.md

 through the hole in the bank to see if the wader gravel is still present
 - they're all gone, the tide's dropped enough for them to be able to feed again.
-Nathan's originally from Hull (ish) (which explains how he knows everything, and our inability to split his accent from North-East and North-West ), but is now based in North Norfolk and so of course has, to hand, videos of wader spectaculars from Snettisham, which are, if you haven't been, well described.
+Nathan's originally from Hull (ish) (which explains how he knows everything, and our inability to split his accent from North-East and North-West), but is now based in North Norfolk and so of course has, to hand, videos of wader spectaculars from Snettisham, which are, if you haven't been, well-described.

-He also adds further information to the secret birding pact, by revealing what he believes to be the best place to watch Nightjar in Norfolk.
+He adds further information to the secret birding pact, by revealing what he believes to be the best place to watch Nightjar in Norfolk.
 We'll have to give that a try next year.
-We do manage a bit more birding, too - an unexpectedly high count of Sanderling on the Humber mud, and a good collection of Ringed Plovers being the highlights.
+We manage a bit more birding too - an unexpectedly high count of Sanderling on the Humber mud, and a good collection of Ringed Plovers being the highlights.